 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.
 (2 Corinthians 12:9-11)

 At the end of the letter Paul again draws attention to our weakness and need for Christ and his strength.
 He calls upon them to examine their own hearts (2 Corinthians 13:5).
 Are they living as though Christ is in them?

 Reflection: Take personal inventory of your life, heart, and spiritual journey.
-Use these prompts / questions as a way to prepare for group discussions – or – for personal times of prayer.
+Use these prompts as a way to prepare for group discussions or for personal times of prayer.

-- What about the sermon stood out or impacted you the most?
-Do you have any follow up questions about the sermon?
+1. What about this week’s sermon stood out or impacted you the most?
+Do you have any follow-up questions about the sermon?

 2. Pastor Jonathan discussed the pattern of the gospel.
 He pointed out that Jesus and the Apostle Paul displayed both strength and weakness, often at the same time.
 God tells Paul, “My grace is sufficient for you, for my power is made perfect in weakness.”
 What do you think that means?